 - Keep your leg elevated (raised) as much as possible, as this will help minimise swelling and pain.
-Only walk to the toilet and back, always using wearing your surgical shoe.
-Do not drive. - You must wear your surgical shoe at all times when you are weight-bearing (i.e. standing or walking) but it can be removed when resting or in bed. - Take your painkillers at regular intervals and as prescribed, starting before the anaesthetic wears off.
+Only walk to the toilet and back, always using your surgical shoe.
+Do not drive. - Take your painkillers at regular intervals and as prescribed, starting before the anaesthetic wears off.
 Even if you do not have any pain, it is advisable to take the anti-inflammatory tablets (if prescribed), as they reduce swelling. - Ice can be used to reduce pain and swelling.
 At home, you should wrap some ice cubes or a bag of frozen peas (or similar) in a damp tea towel and place behind your knee; this should be held in place for no more than 20 minutes at a time, but you can do this several times a day.
 We advise that you place it behind your knee rather than on your foot, as this will prevent your wound from getting wet and can also help the anaesthetic last longer.
 Always check your skin afterwards, as ice can burn and cause blisters.
-For this reason, you should never place plastic bags of ice or frozen vegetables directly onto the skin. - To reduce the risk of DVT (deep vein thrombosis) or the formation of blood clots: - 1. drink plenty of fluids, but avoid alcohol - 2. do not smoke, as smoking impairs wound healing. - Help your blood to circulate to your operated foot by: - 1. rotating the ankle and bending the knee regularly - 2. keeping the tubigrip up to knee level - 3. walking to the toilet and back again. - Please keep your wound dry (do not bath or shower) until you have had your second follow-up appointment, approximately 2 weeks after surgery.
+For this reason, you should never place plastic bags of ice or frozen vegetables directly onto the skin. - To reduce the risk of DVT (deep vein thrombosis) or the formation of blood clots, - 1. drink plenty of fluids, but avoid alcohol - 2. do not smoke, as smoking impairs wound healing. - Help your blood to circulate to your operated foot by - 1. rotating the ankle and bending the knee regularly - 2. keeping the tubigrip up to knee level - 3. walking to the toilet and back again. - Please keep your wound dry (do not bath or shower) until you have had your second follow-up appointment, approximately 2 weeks after surgery.